Lite Pro Enterprise | Standard Advanced

 - Order name and Supplier Invoice Number is sent to the reference field in Xero

-Remember, if you want certain products to be recorded in different expense accounts, you can customise this on the product page.
+Remember, if you want certain products to be recorded in different expense accounts, you can customize this on the product page.

-Stock adjustments, including inventory counts, are not able to be directly sent to Xero.
+Stock adjustments are not directly sent to Xero.
 You'll need to complete a manual journal in Xero to account for these.